thosgood/this-weeks-finds/markdown/201-250/week205.md

 If we do this, we'll see some cool things.
 First of all, we'll see that algebra is just like geometry, only backwards.

 What do I mean by this?
-Well, whenever you have a map T: X \to Y going from the space X to the space Y, you can use it to take functions on Y and turn them into functions on X. Since this goes backwards, it's called "pulling back along T".
+Well, whenever you have a map T\colon  X \to  Y going from the space X to the space Y, you can use it to take functions on Y and turn them into functions on X. Since this goes backwards, it's called "pulling back along T".
 Here's how it goes: if f is a function